 criteria of PPE are capitalized and added to the

 carrying amount of such items.
-The carrying amount
+The carrying amount of

-recognized when no future economic benefits are
+when no future economic benefits are expected from

-of the replaced part is not available, the estimated
+parts is not available, the estimated cost of similar new

-cost of similar new parts is used as an indication of
+parts is used as an indication of what the cost of the

-what the cost of the existing part was when the item
+existing part was when the item was acquired.

-An item of PPE is de-recognised on disposal or when
+An item of PPE is de-recognised on disposal or when no

 Subsequent costs